louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 <br>

 ### $F_1$ Score
 The *$F_1$ score* combines precision and recall scores into a singular value between $0$ and $1$ according to the formula: $2*\frac{precision*recall}{precision+recall}$.
 A score of $0$ can be interpreted as the model failing at its task, while a score of $1$ indicates that the model classifies each instance perfectly.
-The $F_1$ Score tends to be unrealiable in the face of imbalanced data sets as it does not take into account the false negative rate.
+The $F_1$ Score tends to be unreliable in the face of imbalanced data sets as it does not take into account the false-negative rate.

 <br>

 ### MCC
 *Matthew's Correlation Coefficient* is mathematically similar to *Cohen's Kappa* and measures the correlation between ground truth and model predictions on a range between $-1$ and $1$.
-While the measure is robust to imbalaecd data sets, absolute values can only be compared when measured on the same data set.
+While the measure is robust to imbalanced data sets, absolute values can only be compared when measured on the same data set.

 ---
 <br>